kriswallsmith/FacebookBundle/README.md

               );
           }

-  4. Add the following routes to your application
+  4. Add the following routes to your application and point them at actual controller actions

           #application/config/routing.yml
           _security_check: